The Creation of Custom Data Sets to Meet Customer Needs: A BSC Project

 Optimally, anonymized data are not regulated by the GDPR.
 As they cannot be used to re-identify the data subject, they can no longer be considered personal data.

 It is always of utmost importance to use reliable and expert companies that work with the most advanced technology in the anonymization service and keep up-to-date with the GDPR.
-Poor advice or services, negligent or inappropriate technology constitute a risk to proper compliance with the GDPR.
+Poor advice or services, and negligent or inappropriate technology constitute a risk to proper compliance with the GDPR.

 At Pangeanic, we are leaders in data anonymization services and use our own proprietary software based on artificial intelligence.
 In doing so, we ensure compliance with the European Union's GDPR and data protection regulations from other parts of the world, such as Japan and the USA.